xwmx/notes-app-cli/README.md

     is formatted with HTML.
 When the note has a blank "name" line, the first line of the "body" is treated as the name, making any formatting on that line inaccessible to `notes-app`.
+- If a new note is created without a "name" specified, Notes.app sets the first line to "New Note".

 ## Installation